georgekoroniotis/UserStories_project/README.md

     print(row.name)
 ```

-In order to use Pandas library I installed the package:
+For the scope of the first program, I utilized Pandas library so I had to install the package first:
 ```cmd
 pip3 install pandas
 ```